 He went on spiritual journeys and eventually discovered the secret of Thunder and Lightning, which was stored in a special stone called “Edun Ara” (Sound of Thunder).

-Out of regret and embarrassment, he committed ritual suicide by handing himself.
-However, when his chiefs found out that the king had died, they secretly buried his body and announced to the people that the king had ascended to heaven to be with other Orishas.
-This is why Shango worshipers call him “Shango Olúkòso“, Meaning “The king did not hang”.
+Out of regret and embarrassment, sango committed ritual suicide by hanging himself.
+When his chiefs found out about his death, they secretly buried his body and announced that the king had ascended to heaven to be with Olodumare.

 Subsequently, Shango was venerated as the god of thunder and fire, incorporating his “fiery” temper while on earth.